-Deploying a network inventory system ahead major investments
+Deploying a network inventory system ahead of major investments

 About the project

-Find out how ASTA-NET has improved telecommunications network and service management with NetStork, a network inventory system.
+Discover how ASTA-NET improved its telecommunications network and service management using NetStork, a comprehensive network inventory system.

 Contents: